Manifold Alignment for Semantically Aligned Style Transfer: Manifold Alignment for Style Transfer

-Approximating semantic similarity with the above affinity matrix, the objective of the proposed manifold alignment method is to optimize the objective function that the content feature and style feature with similar semantic meanings should be close.
-The objective function is as follows:
+\textbf{Objective Functions.} With the above defined affinity matrix, the objective of the proposed manifold alignment method is to make the content feature and style feature with similar or same semantic meanings be close after the content feature is projected into the style feature space.
+The learning objective function is as follows: